 SaskTel, officially Saskatchewan Telecommunications Holding Corporation, is a Canadian crown corporation founded in 1908.
 Headquartered in Canada, it is wholly owned by the Saskatchewan provincial government.
 Employing approximately 2,340 people, SaskTel provides a range of telecommunications services across the province, encompassing landline telephone, mobile phone networks, broadband internet access, IPTV, and security solutions.
 In 2024, the company reported revenues exceeding $1 billion.

-SaskTel offers 3 products in the media and telecoms services industry.
-SaskTel's product portfolio comprises of pay TV services, telecoms and streaming services.
+SaskTel offers 7 products in the media and telecoms services industry.
+SaskTel's product portfolio comprises of media and TV services, consumer electronics and telecoms services.

 Subscribe for full access to SaskTel's products in full detail

 SaskTel's revenues were over $1B in 2024.
-Caretta Research has split SaskTel's revenue into 3 different product categories, the largest of which is consumer broadband.
+Caretta Research has split SaskTel's revenue into 7 different product categories, the largest of which is enterprise broadband and voice.
 For full access to SaskTel's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to SaskTel's revenue in full detail